surebert/docker-ffmpeg-service/README.md

-# ffmpeg web service
+# ffmpeg web service API

 An web service for converting audio/video files using Nodejs, Express and FFMPEG

-Based off of jrottenberg/ffmpeg
+Based off of jrottenberg/ffmpeg container

 ## Endpoints